paulhacker5810/paulhacker.github.io/_posts/2019-08-29-MigratetoAzureDevOps.md

 Now lets go through the 5 sections of the guide.

-Step 1 - Get Started
+**Section 1 - Get Started**

 It's just an overview as well as the link to the migration tool.
 Which is the same link that is above for the guide.
 Depending on the version of Azure DevOps Server you are on, there is a tool for it.
 So right now there is the Migrator for 2019RTW and 2019.01.

-Section 2 is about the cloud pre-requisites.
+**Section 2 - Cloud Pre-requisites**

 What this is focused on is the fact that you have setup Azure Active Directory and have it replicating with your on premises AD.

+**Section 3 - Upgrade**

-Section 3 is all about the options to upgrade to the latest version.
+This section is all about the options to upgrade to the latest version.
 I have already outlined a couple options, but if you are on an much older version of TFS, you will want to review this section to get you upgraded correctly.

+**Section 4 - Validate**

-Section 4 is focused on the validation step.
+This section is focused on the validation step.
 At this point you will run the migrator from a command prompt or Powershell window.
 The command you are going to run is similar to this:
 Migrator validate /collection:http://localhost:8080/tfs/DefaultCollection
 Just replace the values with what matches your environment.
 This will generate a validation report.
 You have to get a successful validation to move on. if you have a modified process template, this is where there may be some issue.
 Not all your customizations may move over cleanly.
 This means you have to back out those changes and try again.
 Once the migration is complete you have the ability to make the changes in Azure DevOps.
 Remember the goal here is to validate sucessfully.

+**Section 5 - Prepare**

-Section 5 is focused on preparing for import.
+This section is focused on preparing for import.
 **NOTE:** ***Many legacy subscribers will find that their subscription was assigned to and activated with a Microsoft Organization.
 The last step for each subscriber to take is to link the Visual Studio Subscription to their Azure Active Directory organization.
 There are a